ziadhamdy88/THM/Notes/OWASP Top 10.md

 	- Error messages that are overly detailed and allow an attacker to find out more about the system.
 	- Not using HTTP security headers, or revealing too much detail in the Server: HTTP header.
 	- This vulnerability can often lead to more vulnerabilities, such as access to sensitive data, XXE or command injection on admin pages.
+	- **Remediation:**
+		- A repeatable hardening process makes it fast and easy to deploy another environment that is appropriately locked down.
+Development, QA, and production environments should all be configured identically, with different credentials used in each environment.
+This process should be automated to minimize the effort required to set up a new secure environment.
+		- A minimal features without any unnecessary features, components, documentation, and samples.
+Remove or do not install unused features and frameworks.
+		- A segmented application architecture provides effective and secure separation between components or tenants, with segmentation, containerization, or cloud security groups (ACLs).
+		- Disabling directory listing on servers.
 - ## Cross-site Scripting
 	- An Inject attack that allows the attacker to execute malicious scripts and have it execute on a victim's machine.
 	- A web application is vulnerable to XSS if it uses unsanitized user input.